Calcium carbonate: Geology

 Carbonate is found frequently in geologic settings and constitutes an enormous carbon reservoir.
 Calcium carbonate occurs as aragonite, calcite and dolomite as significant constituents of the calcium cycle.
 The carbonate minerals form the rock types: limestone, chalk, marble, travertine, tufa, and others.

 In warm, clear tropical waters corals are more abundant than towards the poles where the waters are cold.
 Calcium carbonate contributors, including plankton (such as coccoliths and planktic foraminifera), coralline algae, sponges, brachiopods, echinoderms, bryozoa and mollusks, are typically found in shallow water environments where sunlight and filterable food are more abundant.
 Cold-water carbonates do exist at higher latitudes but have a very slow growth rate.
 The calcification processes are changed by ocean acidification.

 Where the oceanic crust is subducted under a continental plate sediments will be carried down to warmer zones in the asthenosphere and lithosphere.
 Under these conditions calcium carbonate decomposes to produce carbon dioxide which, along with other gases, give rise to explosive volcanic eruptions.

 Carbonate compensation depth

 The carbonate compensation depth (CCD) is the point in the ocean where the rate of precipitation of calcium carbonate is balanced by the rate of dissolution due to the conditions present.
 Deep in the ocean, the temperature drops and pressure increases.
+Increasing pressure also increases the solubility of calcium carbonate.
 Calcium carbonate is unusual in that its solubility increases with decreasing temperature.
-Increasing pressure also increases the solubility of calcium carbonate.
-The carbonate compensation depth can range from 4,000 to 6,000 meters below sea level.
+The carbonate compensation depth ranges from 4,000 to 6,000 meters below sea level in modern oceans, and the various polymorphs (calcite, aragonite) have different compensation depths based on their stability.